-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 Then it belongs to Digg.

-Digg is the addictive social bookmarking site that’s perfect for sharing your captivating content with a highly engaged audience.
+Digg is an addictive social bookmarking site that’s perfect for sharing your captivating content with a highly engaged audience.

 8. Folkd